malorieiovino/text_normalizer/README.md

 ## About This Project
 - Built **just for fun** to demonstrate quick NLP skills.
+- Over 150 slang and abbreviations in dictionary
 - No license or repository cloning needed—please enjoy the live demo!

 ---